weakish/weakish.github.com/dive-into/typescript.md

 a_tuple[2] = "outside tuple"; // Error!
 a_tuple = [0, "value"]; // Error!
 // Since TypeScript 2.7, tuples of different arities are no longer assignable to each other.
+// Since TypeScript 3.0, tuple types support the `?` postfix for optional element.
+// The `length` property of a tuple type with optional elements is a union of numeric literal types, e.g. the type of the `length` property of tuple type `[number, string?, boolean?]` is `1 | 2 | 3`.
+// Since TypeScrit 3.0, the last element of a tuple can be a rest element of `...ArrayType`, i.e. an open-ended tuple containing zero or more addtional elements of the array element type.

 const enum Color {Red, Green, Blue}; // completely removed during compilation enum NonConstEnumLikesObject {